Positron3D/Positron/Printed Parts/Spool Holder/README.md

 # IMPORTANT FOR THIS FOLDER
 These parts can be printed in any material, as it is just to hold the Filament Spool.
-We do reccomend you print them in all of the same material type to avoid differences in shrinkage preventing easy assembly.
+We do recommend you print them in all of the same material type to avoid differences in shrinkage preventing easy assembly.

 # FILE NAME KEY:
 `Part Name - Quantity - Recommended Color - Notes`